 The Radar Applications In Northern England (RAIN-E) project is a collaboration between the Environment Agency and the National Centre for Atmospheric Science (NCAS) at the University of Leeds.
 The aim of the project is to collect high resolution observations of rainfall over Cumbria to assess the potential benefit to flood forecasting from improved rainfall coverage over the region.
 Further objectives are to investigate orographic enhancement of rainfall and the use of dual-polarisation radar over mountainous terrain.
-The mobile radar will be deployed on the west coast of Cumbria for a one-year period.
+The mobile radar was deployed on the west coast of Cumbria from October 2018 until December 2020.

 The Radar Applications In Northern Scotland (RAINS) project is a collaboration between the Scottish Environment Protection Agency (SEPA), the National Centre for Atmospheric Science (NCAS), the University of Leeds, Scottish Water and the Met Office aiming to improve our understanding of rainfall and flood predictions in Scotland.
 The NCAS mobile X-band radar was deployed at Kinloss Barracks, Morayshire, from January to July 2016 and the observations are being analysed alongside the existing Met Office radar network data.
 For more information please see: https://www.ncas.ac.uk/en/sepa-introduction

 The Ice in Clouds Experiment - Dust (ICE-D) project studied the influence of Saharan desert dust on cloud microphysical processes and precipitation formation in both convective and stratiform clouds.
 A field campaign took place during July and August 2015 near Praia, Santiago, Cabo Verde.
 For more information please see: https://www.ncas.ac.uk/index.php/en/18-news/2309-ice-d-clouds-and-dust-in-africa.
 ICE-D was funded by the NERC grant NE/M00340X/1